Your New Portfolio Management Practice

 • Strategic Objectives: Specific, measurable goals that align with the strategic plan.

-The governance framework provides the rules of the road, the guardrails, the toll gates… It outlines the roles and responsibilities for decision-making within the organization.
+A governance model provides the rules of the road, the guardrails, the toll gates… It outlines the roles and responsibilities for decision-making within the organization.
 It ensures that there is a structured approach to how decisions are made and who makes them.
-This framework is essential for portfolio management, as it defines how the portfolio will be governed, who has the authority to approve or reject projects, and how conflicts are resolved.

 • Portfolio Level – governing body can take on many forms, but again, it is a group of people, e.g. a Portfolio Governance Board.